-Use Oracle with Juju
+How to use Oracle OCI with Juju

 Juju already has knowledge of the OCI cloud (Oracle Cloud Infrastructure), which means adding your Oracle account to Juju is quick and easy.

-Understanding and preparing your OCI account
+Understand and prepare your OCI account

 The instructions on this page refer to certain OCI concepts.
 Familiarise yourself with them by reading Oracle’s Concepts page.
 The key concepts for us here are “Tenancy”, “Compartment”, and “OCID”.